Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 I ended the event having lunch with Abdul, my swimming buddy from Accra, and Juan, my co-conspirator.
 What do you talk about at a Nigerian/Canadian/Mexican table?
 Abdul told me he is in ‘legacy mode’, which is a great way of framing your closing professional years.
 I enjoyed our talks in the pool at Accra City Hotel because Abdul always seems to see beyond the horizon.
 Taking a minute to soak up that wisdom is never wasted time.
 He was going to see his friend’s grave and visit his cousin after the event.
 These seemingly technical meetings can be profoundly human, if you let them be.

 We wrapped up our time at the OAS HQ, but we weren’t quite done yet.
 At the museum event Monday night we met a Spanish attaché and that prompted an invite to the embassy for a Wednesday evening networking event.
 It was a short walk from the hotel and I talked to a lot of people but really got into it with Jose Manuel who runs telecoms and startups in Spain including a new one that helps you park your boat in a marina you haven’t visited before.
-We also had a good chat about the innovative quantum key distribution research he is a part of.
-I’m hoping to follow up and develop some transatlantic partnerships to move us all forward there.
+Besides travel, work life balance and entrepreneurship, we also had a good chat about the innovative quantum key distribution research around mesh networking QKD into live networks that he is in the vicinity of.
+I’m hoping to follow up and develop some transatlantic connections that move us all forward.

-I must have covered 20+kms on foot over the week (in dress shoes!), but I have no regrets about the schlepping or having to self fund some of this.
+I must have covered 20+ kms on foot over the week (in dress shoes!), but I have no regrets about the schlepping or having to self fund some of this.
 Hope is hard to find in 2024, but the GFCE exhales it like plants give off oxygen.
-Just as Ghana did last fall, my mind is left turning over the complex challenges and opportunities that this meeting highlighted.
-If you’re looking for organizations that improve your practice, expand your context, and challenge you to take on the seemingly insurmountable global issues we face, meeting the OAS and experiencing my second GFCE event has done just that.
+Just as the GC3B in Ghana did last fall, my mind is left turning over the complex challenges and opportunities that this meeting highlighted.
+If you’re looking for organizations that improve your practice, expand your context, and challenge (and enable!) you to take on the seemingly insurmountable global issues we face, meeting the OAS and experiencing my second live GFCE event has done just that.

 Just over 500kms as the crow flies from DC, I was back in The Six before I knew it!